Chan Seng Onn: Tenure as judicial commissioner

+Tenure as Solicitor-General and judge

 In June 2001, Chan returned to AGC as Solicitor-General.
-In that same year itself, he was appointed Senior Counsel.
+In that same year, he was appointed Senior Counsel.
 On 2 July 2007, he was sworn in as a High Court judge by President S. R. Nathan at the Istana.

-One of the cases which Chan presided as High Court judge was the 2008 Yishun triple murders, in which he sentenced the killer to death in 2012 for the murder of one of the three victims while finding him guilty of culpable homicide for killing the two other victims.
-Chan's decision to pass the death sentence was upheld by the Court of Appeal of Singapore in 2014 when the killer tried to appeal the verdict (which was rejected), although the appellate court also amended the double culpable homicide convictions to murder based on the fact that the convict was not mentally unsound when he killed the other two victims.
+One of the cases which Chan presided as High Court judge was the 2008 Yishun triple murders, in which he sentenced 46-year-old Wang Zhijian to death in 2012 for the murder of one of the three victims while finding him guilty of culpable homicide for killing the two other victims.
+Chan's decision to pass the death sentence was upheld by the Court of Appeal of Singapore in 2014 when Wang tried to appeal the verdict (which was rejected), although the appellate court also amended the double culpable homicide convictions to murder based on the fact that Wang was not mentally unsound when he killed the other two victims.

 Chan was also the judge who sentenced Ipoh-born Malaysian Nagaenthran K. Dharmalingam to death after finding him guilty of drug trafficking.
 Nagaenthran was originally set to be hanged on 10 November 2021 after serving 11 years on death row.
 However, a day before his scheduled hanging, Nagaenthran was discovered to be infected with COVID-19 and thus his execution was suspended, with the courts allowing him time to recover and Nagaenthran himself had also appealed to reduce his sentence.
 The appeal was dismissed on 29 March 2022, and he was executed on 27 April 2022.

+Chan was also the presiding judge during the trial of Azuar Ahamad, a logistics executive who was charged with sexually assaulting 22 women after befriending them and drugging them.
+Agreeing with the prosecutors’ description of Azuar as “Singapore’s worst serial rapist”, Chan admonished Azuar for his remorseless behavior and pointing out that the offender had committed the sexual crimes with a high level of premeditation, and also cited Azuar having said numerous lies to distance himself from the fact that he drugged the women and took advantage of them.
+Labelling Azuar as a menace to society and noting his high possibility to reoffend, Chan sentenced 44-year-old Azuar to a 37 1/2 years’ imprisonment and 24 strokes of the cane.